-Ever heard of Kim Kardashian-West’s free to play app?
+Ever heard of the free to play Kim Kardashian app?

 Well, it exists.
 And it’s actually quite popular.

 Look it up!

 Not only is it popular, but it was a major breakthrough in the app industry.
 In fact, it influenced other Hollywood elites like Nicki Minaj, Taylor Swift, Britney Spears and Katy Perry to join the fun and enter the app industry.